silverstripe/silverstripe-mfa/docs/en/creating-mfa-method-frontend.md

-# Creating a new MFA method: Frontend
+# Creating a new MFA method: Front-end

 ## Introduction